-Like many independents I’ve noticed that commentary from Left and Right has become hyper-polarized.
-Few commentators seem to address or even understand our underlying problems.
-Talking heads just argue and commentators recycle fashionable ideas without a great amount of critical thought.
+Like many independents I believe that commentary from the Left and Right has become so hyper-polarized that it fails to address or understand our underlying problems.
 This blog tries to step back from the fray and analyze current events from an independent perspective.
-My goal is to point out the poor logic of popular policies and reveal the unintended consequences that are often the opposite of what their proponents assert.
-I don’t claim to be “impartial” but I do base my observations on fact and reason, not on fiction and emotion.
+I base my observations on fact and reason, not on fiction and emotion.

-An Independent Mind is published by Jeffrey Harding.
-I am a real estate investor, former business attorney, college professor, and writer.
-I write a bi-weekly column for the Santa Barbara Sentinel.
-I am a long-time student of economics.
+An Independent Mind is published by Jeffrey Harding, a real estate investor, former business attorney, college professor, and writer.
+I also write a column for the Santa Barbara Sentinel.

 I published The Daily Capitalist, a popular blog on economics and finance, for five years.
-I started it in 2008 because just before the Crash everyone in the Mainstream was telling us that everything was just fine.
-The politicians, the Fed, economists, financial analysts, and all the mainstream media were wrong.
-I found the causes of the Crash were quite different than what most economists were saying, and I believe those views are still widely held and may explain a lot about our economy and politics.
+I started in in 2008 because just before the crash everyone in the Mainstream was saying everything was just fine.
+The politicians, the Fed, most economists, financial analysts, and all the mainstream media were wrong.
+I wanted to find out what really caused and I did.

-My articles were cited, republished, or linked to by popular investor sites such as Zero Hedge, Seeking Alpha, and Minyanville, as well as media sites such as Huffington Post, Real Clear Politics, Real Clear Economics, Wall Street Journal, MarketWatch, Business Insider, Yahoo!
-Finance, The Street, Forbes.com, The Foundation For Economic Education, and The Mises Institute.
+My articles were and are cited, republished, or linked to by popular investor sites such as Zero Hedge, Seeking Alpha, and Minyanville, as well as media sites such as Huffington Post, Real Clear Politics, Forbes’ Real Clear Markets, Wall Street Journal, MarketWatch, Business Insider, Yahoo!
+Finance, The Street, Forbes.com, the Foundation for Economic Education (FEE), and The Mises Institute.
 I also appeared on Fox Business News and NPR’s Marketplace Money.
-The Daily Capitalist had a strong record of economic analysis.
+The Daily Capitalist had a strong record of economic forecasting.

-Presently I am an adjunct professor at Santa Barbara City College, Santa Barbara, California, where I teach Real Estate Investment.
-SBCC was recently rated as the nation’s No. 1 community college.
+Until recently, I was an adjunct professor at Santa Barbara City College, Santa Barbara, California, where I taught Real Estate Investment.
+SBCC is consistently rated as the nation’s No. 1 community college.
 I was a lawyer for many years, but most of my career has been involved in real estate as an investor and entrepreneur.